SyncfusionExamples/react-pdfviewer-advanced-annotations-ipad-demo/README.md

-# react-pdfviewer-advanced-annotations-ipad-demo
+# Advanced PDF Annotations in React PDF Viewer Hosted on iPad
-React PDF Viewer sample showcasing advanced PDF annotations on iPad.
-Features text highlighting, freehand ink annotations, shape annotations, free text comments, and ink eraser tools for interactive PDF viewing, review, markup, collaboration, and document annotation workflows.
+This sample demonstrates the advanced annotation capabilities of the Syncfusion PDF Viewer for React.
+Users can highlight text, create freehand ink annotations, and add shape annotations such as lines, rectangles, and circles to mark important content.
+It also supports Free Text annotations for adding comments directly to PDF documents and includes an Ink Eraser tool for removing unwanted ink strokes.
+These features provide an interactive PDF viewing, annotation, review, and collaboration experience on iPad and other devices.